Bikerbnb.com

 Accommodation

-Night 2 – The Pentand Lodge – Thurso
+Night 2 – The Pentland Lodge – Thurso

 The Pentland Lodge House is a modern, comfortable stay in the heart of Thurso, offering clean, well-appointed rooms and secure parking — ideal for travelling riders.
 Just a short walk from the town centre and harbour, it’s a practical and welcoming base for exploring Scotland’s far north.